-In answer, the main hydraulics kicked-in and the outside bay doors began to open.
+In answer, the main hydraulics kicked in and the outside bay doors began to open.

 Jane panicked.
 Looking back toward the hatch, she saw it slowly start to close.

 Immediately she went into action.
 Grabbing fistfuls of her tether, she jerked as hard as she could.
 Her body catapulted back toward the hatchway.
 When she was within a foot of the door, the vacuum of space caught her and sucked her out.
-The tether quickly played-out and snapped with a violent jerk nearly ripping the suit from her body.
+The tether quickly played out and snapped with a violent jerk nearly ripping the suit from her body.

 Desperately, she grasped the tether and pulled on it, inching her way toward the closing hatch.
 She knew she was not going to make it.

 She was inches from the closing door.
 In a drastic attempt to keep the hatch open, she tried to block it with her shoulder.
 The cold, hard steel was unforgiving.
 It tore through her arm like a locomotive.
-Jane screamed to the sound of crushing bone and escaping air.
+Jane screamed at the sound of crushing bone and escaping air.
 The hatch closed completely, crudely severing her arm.

 There was an agonizing moment of suffocation as she quickly drowned into a dark oblivion.

 The cargo bay doors slowly closed.